15 Feb 2026 l NSW l "Advanced Tools & Techniques; Unwind and Rebuild: Caring for the Singer’s Body and Voice"

 TICKET LINK

-ANATS NSW Presents: Advanced Tools & Techniques – Unwind and Rebuild: Caring for the Singer’s Body and Voice
+ANATS NSW Presents: Advanced Tools & Techniques; Unwind and Rebuild: Caring for the Singer’s Body and Voice

 This practical three-hour workshop brings together two specialists working at the intersection of singing, vocal health, and functional movement:

-Rachael Cunningham — Vocal Massage Therapist, body mapping educator, and professional singer with over 30 years of teaching and performance experience; and
+Rachael Cunningham; Vocal Massage Therapist, body mapping educator, and professional singer; and Nadine Manion (MSPS, BCA); Speech pathologist, singing teacher and researcher.

 THIS IS AN IN-PERSON LIVE EVENT ONLY.
 There will not be a recording of this event due to the hands-on approach of this workshop.